Modified General Relativity and dark matter: Dark matter

 \subsection{The dark parameters $ a_{0} $ and $ b $ of the line element field}

 Since every point in a Lorentzian spacetime admits a pair of equal and opposite line element vectors, both $ a_{0} $ and $ b $ have two signs, as do all other parameters in (\ref{X11}) and (\ref{X2}).
 The line element field consists of regular vectors so $ a_{0} $ and $ b $ never vanish.
 The parameter $ c_{2} $ in the extended Schwarzschild solution (\ref{wow}) is chosen to be unity in accordance with the Schwarzschild solution of GR.
-There is one independent parameter, $ a_{0} $, once $ c_{1} $ is fixed; all other parameters can be determined in terms of $ a_{0} $ and $ c_{1}=-\frac{2GM}{c^{2}} $. $ M $ represents the total \emph{gravitating} mass of the system composed of baryonic matter, massive neutrinos and dark matter.
-The energy density in (\ref{W0}) is defined in terms of $ \varPhi_{00} $, which involves $ a_{0}^{2} $ of dimension $ L^{-2} $.
-Thus, the local dark energy condition $\Phi>-2\varPhi_{00} $ demands that $ a_{0}^{2} $ is related to dark energy.
-It is shown in Section 4.2 that the parameter $ \mid b\mid$ is associated with the attractive invisible mass attributed to dark matter.
+There is one independent parameter, $ a_{0} $, once $ c_{1} $ is fixed; all other parameters can be determined in terms of $ a_{0} $ and $ c_{1}=-\frac{2GM}{c^{2}} $ where $ M $ represents the ordinary mass of the system if $\upsilon$ is known; otherwise $M$ is the gravitating mass.
 Since $ b $ is determined from $a_{0} $ and $ c_{1} $, the free parameter $ a_{0} $ is the fundamental ``dark parameter" that is involved in the description of both dark energy and dark matter.
-The \emph{gravitating} mass of galaxies and larger structures involves substantial invisible mass, which must be described with the dark parameter $ a_{0} $.
+The mass of galaxies and larger structures involves substantial invisible mass, which must be described with the dark parameter $ a_{0} $.
 Since the gravitating mass of larger structures is proportional to that of small structures, a scaling relation for $ a_{0} $ must be established.
 It must scale from the smallest to the largest distances in the Universe.
 The Planck length $l_{p}=\sqrt{\frac{G\hbar}{c^{3}}}=1.616\times10^{-35} $m is considered to be the smallest physically relevant length and the size of galaxy clusters is on the higher end of measurable lengths.
 In the solar system, the measurement of any physical entity is in an environment with a gravitating mass $ M\geq M_{\odot} $ where $ M_{\odot} $ is the mass of the Sun.
 For large structures in the Universe, the ratio $ \frac{M}{M_{\odot}} $ is a natural scale to use that represents the gravitation of those structures relative to that of the Sun.
 The dimension of $ a_{0} $ is $ L^{-1} $ so it is defined to be where $ \zeta $ is a parameter of dimension $ L^{-2} $.
 Since $ a_{0} $ is the fundamental dark parameter, it must be determined from a known invisible mass halo such as that for galaxy NGC 3198.
 It has an invisible mass of $ 8.6\times10^{11}M_{\odot} $ and a rotation curve velocity of 150 km/s as discussed in Section 4.5.
 From (\ref{a0zeta}) and (\ref{TF}), it follows that